 Creating a Project Management Schedule with Gantt Charts

-To get all of that right with a resource management software, these are the steps you should take:
+To get all of that right, these are the steps you should take:

 1. Have a project to schedule

-You should always start by adding the project to the resource management software.
-Whether you are forecasting to see if the project fits into the current schedule or it’s already decided that the project must fit into the schedule, and you should find a way to do that.
+You should always start by adding the project to the software of choice.
+Whether you are forecasting to see if the project fits into the current schedule.
+Or it’s already been decided that the project must fit into the schedule, and you simply need to find a way to do so.
 Start by adding the project.

 You should also add all the data that’s important for the other project managers, the team, and the stakeholders.
 Some examples are the start and end date, the job code or the project code which are used in other systems, the project phase, the project manager, the client, all the milestones.

 Depending on the project management tool you are using, the project might appear as a Gantt chart right away.
 If that’s the case, all the tasks that need to be completed for the project to succeed are project subtasks.

 In Ganttic, projects are nothing more than a way to group tasks and bookings.

 Maybe your projects are dependent on clients.
 All the tasks required for a certain client can be grouped as a single entity – a project.